jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes-unfinished.md

 -----

-- It is not a permitted to make a global procedure __Protected__.
+- It is not a permitted to make a global command __Protected__.
 A pentagon is not exchangeable with a triangle, so __Global Protected__ wouldn’t have much meaning.
     - \> 2009-06-29 That, by the way, is not true anymore.
 You can reference a module triangularly if you want.

 -----